codacy/docs/docs/related-tools/local-analysis/running-aligncheck.md

                                 --verbose
     ```

+    If you're using an account API token, you must also provide the flags `--provider`, `--username`, and `--project`.
+You can obtain the values for these flags from the URL of your repository dashboard on Codacy:

+    ```bash
+    codacy-analysis-cli analyze --provider <gh, ghe, gl, gle, bb, or bbe> \
+                                --username <name of your Codacy organization> \
+                                --project <name of your repository> \
+                                --tool aligncheck \
+                                --allow-network \
+                                --upload \
+                                --verbose
+    ```

 The Codacy Analysis CLI runs aligncheck on your repository and uploads the results to Codacy so you can use them in your workflow.